richtong/learn/course/deep1/README.md

 There are four ways to run this with open items, but only two seem to work righ
 now:

-1. Use 'brew install jupyter` to just get that installation and run `jupyter notebook`.
+1. Use `brew install jupyter` to just get that installation and run `jupyter notebook`.
 Note that this default installation does not inlcude all the libraries, this is not complicated, you just need to `brew install` or `pip install` into the system python and jupyter picks it up.
 1. Take the copied homework and use it with a local python.
 On a Mac, this is as simple as `brew install python numpy` and you are more or less ready to go by running from the directory you will also need other utilities in particular you also need `matplotlib h5py scipy PIL`, but you don't see the actual notebook information.
 But this is good for simple REPL debugging

 Here are the backup ways to do this:

-2. Use `brew install anaconda` which installs the /Applications/Anaconda Navigator and from there you can start Jupyter notebook and navigate to the omework.
+1. Use `brew install anaconda` which installs the /Applications/Anaconda Navigator and from there you can start Jupyter notebook and navigate to the omework.
 When if comes time to submit your work, the `Submit Assignment` doesn't seem to get copied in the tar format, so you do have to manually copy your assignment code (which isn't bad, the code is short) over to the Coursera notebook and hit submit assignment, this generates the JSON that the grader uses in the next submission.
 The submission occurs after the notebook is done.
 When if comes time to submit your work, the `Submit Assignment` doesn't seem to get copied in the tar format, so you do have to manually copy your assignment code (which isn't bad, the code is short) over to the Coursera notebook and hit submit assignment, this generates the JSON that the grader uses in the next submission and this runs the grader automatically.
-3. Use the host-based thing at Cloudera, the problems are that you can't do this offline and if you end your subscription you lose your files.
+1. Use the host-based thing at Cloudera, the problems are that you can't do this offline and if you end your subscription you lose your files.
 Also this does not work on an iPhone for example.

 There other methods have issues

-4. Use the docker image in src/container/jupyter this means that you have to fiddle with the location of /var/data in the container, you can either have a shell script, assuming that it all done, you should be able to do a `make run` and it will work.
+1. Use the docker image in src/container/jupyter this means that you have to fiddle with the location of /var/data in the container, you can either have a shell script, assuming that it all done, you should be able to do a `make run` and it will work.
-5. Use the docker image in src/container/anaconda but this current has a bug in it for startup of jupyter.
+1. Use the docker image in src/container/anaconda but this current has a bug in it for startup of jupyter.

 ## Copying all the notebooks - Manual